ArmyAntSEC/GGGT/MMMT_eng_raw.md

 There are two things you would like to do for your daughter.
 One is to travel a month or two to Australia so that she can reconnect with her Australian heritage.
 The other is that you would like to give her enough money for a downpayment on an apartment for when she comes of age in a few years.
 These are things you have heard that other parents do for their kids but which have not been possible for you.

 When you got married, you inherited the fantastic family heirloom, the Tiara.
 The idea is that your daughter will get is when she gets married, in your opinion a somewhat stale family tradition.
 You have thought about this for many years and have now made up your mind.
 You will sell the Tiara.
-You have been in touch with an auction firm that has has valued the Tiara to 150 000 SEK which would cover both a trip to Australia and a downpayment for a small city apartment.
+You have been in touch with an auction firm that has valued the Tiara to 150 000 SEK which would cover both a trip to Australia and a downpayment for a small city apartment.

 The auction firm will call you tomorrow to confirm that you want to sell it.
 Before then, you want to inform your daughter and your mother about the decision in person.
 You are unsure what sort of reaction you will get, but deep down you know this to be the right thing to do so it is important for you that they understand why you are doing it.

 ### Player instructions

-#### Act 1
+#### Act 1: Relationship Building

-You will finish act 1 (Relationship building) by saying, after about 20 minutes, “I have decided to sell the Tiara”.
+You will finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.

 Other characters will probably catch their breath and want to speak, but they may not.
 Raise a fist above your head and say: “Freeze".
 We now go in to act 2.
 We shall now, one by one, have a short monologue about what our characters feel.”

+#### Act 2: Monologues

-Then do a monologue, no longer than 60 seconds about your own thoughts on the matter.
+Do a monologue, no longer than 60 seconds about your own thoughts on the matter of the Tiara.
 When you are done nod to another player who can take over.
 When all have had their turn and all are sitting down, raise your fist again and say: “Act 3, conflict, starts now and continues for 20 minutes.”

 Lower your fist and repeat your last line: “I have decided to sell the Tiara”

-#### Act 4
+#### Act 4: The Dream Sequences

-Act 4 (The dream sequences) ends with the Viscountess A telling all to put back chairs and tables.
+Act 4 ends with the Viscountess A telling all to put back chairs and tables.
 While the others do this, set an alarm on yours cell phone so that it will ring 20 minutes after the start of act 5 (The day after / Resolution).

-#### Act 5
+#### Act 5: The Day After / Resolution

-Act 5 (The day after / Resolution) and the entire game will end when your cell phone rings.
+Act 5 and the entire game will end when your cell phone rings.
 It is the auction house calling to get the last OK to sell the Tiara.
 Tell them what you have decided.
 When the call is over, you will raise a fist above your head and say that the game is over.

 ### Voluntary accessory